Backend For Frontend (BFF)

 Introduction

 In a tipical development, the frontend application consumes data from a backend API.
 The backend API is designed to be generic and serve multiple clients which can lead to a situation where the frontend application needs to make multiple requests to the backend API to get all the data it needs.
 This can lead to performance issues and a poor user experience.
-Aditionaly, the data returned by the backend API may contain more data than the frontend application needs or data that is not in the format that the frontend application expects.
+Additional, the data returned by the backend API may contain more data than the frontend application needs or data that is not in the format that the frontend application expects.

 A flow with gateway